evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_SUV_450_4MATIC/_index.md

 ---
-title: Mercedes-EQ EQS 450+
+title: Mercedes-EQ EQS SUV 450 4MATIC
-linktitle: EQS 450+
+linktitle: EQS SUV 450 4MATIC
-description: Mercedes-EQ EQS 450+ is an all-electric luxury sedan with a WLTP range of up to 783 km (487 miles).
+description: Mercedes-EQ EQS SUV 450 4MATIC is an all-electric luxury sedan with a WLTP range of up to 696 km (433 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->